 Trade receivables comprise a widespread customer base.
 Management evaluate credit risk relating to customers on an ongoing basis.
 The Company assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
-Individual risk limits are set for patients without medical aid insurance.
 Services to customers without medical aid insurance are settled in cash or using major credit cards on discharge date as far as possible.
 Credit Guarantees insurance is not purchased.
 The receivables are mainly unsecured, the Company does not hold any collateral or a guarantee as security.
-The provision details of the trade receivable is provided in Note 13 of the financial statement.
+The provision details of the trade receivable is provided in Note 11 of the financial statement.